Astoritin/BloatwareSlayer/README.md

   For example, if I want to uninstall XiaoAI (the voice assistant), I would use AppManager to find that its folder name is <code>VoiceAssistAndroidT</code>.
-  Then, I would copy VoiceAssistAndroidT into <code>target.txt</code>, press Enter and then save the change.
-  Save your changes to <code>target.txt</code> and reboot your device to see the effect.
+  Then, I would copy VoiceAssistAndroidT into <code>target.txt</code>, press Enter and then save the change, reboot your device to see the effect.

   **target.txt supports comments using the <code>#</code> symbol.
   Lines starting with <code>#</code> and empty lines will be ignored by the module.**